ndcuong91/viText/viText/viOCR/README.md

-# crnn
+# CRNN - Convolution recurrent neural network for OCR!
-This repo is about convolution recurrent neural nets(CRNN) for OCR.
 CRNN can use for many text levels: character, word, or even a text line.
-This repo is highly based on
+This repo is highly based on [this implementation](https://github.com/pbcquoc/crnn) (th

 # I. Dataset